lloyd-vananaz/flask-react/README.md

 ### Running Flask and React App Separately

+Note: Token based authentication doesn't seem to be working when using this approach due to cookies not in the same port.
+Please use the other approach, 'Running Flask And React As One' to test authentication or you may comment out the `@jwt_required()` decorators in the routes so you will not need to login.

 1. Start a terminal.
 2. Navigate to `api` directory.
 3. Enter the following